Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

     - `Data governance`

     Data governance is, first and foremost, a data management function to ensure the quality, integrity, security, and usability of the data collected by an organization.
-Data governance is a foundation for data-driven business practices and a mission- critical part of the data engineering lifecycle.
+Data governance is a foundation for data-driven business practices and a mission-critical part of the data engineering lifecycle.
 When data governance is practiced well, people, processes, and technologies align to treat data as a key business driver; if data issues occur, they are promptly handled.

         - `Discoverability`